Catch Hell: Plot

-Washed-up Hollywood actor Reagan Pierce arrives in Louisiana for the filming of a movie, 'Flashpoint'.
+Washed-up Hollywood actor Reagan Pierce arrives in Louisiana for the filming of a movie titled Flashpoint.
 He meets with the director at a hotel lobby, despite being interrupted by fans for photos; he is strangely wary of the director.
 Later, while at a gym, he is stared at in an unsettling way by strangers.
 Feeling nervous, he expresses a desire to quit the film, but relents after his boss pressures him.

 The next morning, a van arrives as Reagan leaves his hotel.
 He gets in, assuming it is his driver with other cast and crew.
 Reagan forgets which number to call to check on the rehearsal, so he asks the passengers.
 Junior, the front passenger, offers to dial the number for him, so Reagan hands him his cell phone; he does not give it back, ignoring Reagan.
 The van stops in-front of a rural shack.
 The driver, Mike, pulls Reagan out of the van and immediately attacks him, beating him until he blacks-out.

 Reagan wakes up inside, chained to the wall.
 The men dumped his belongings.
 Reagan, still believing he has some Hollywood notoriety, tries to offer Mike $1M as a ransom.
 Mike says money is not the point.
 As he slowly slices Reagan's face with a knife, he says his wife is Diana—who actually worked in wardrobe on one of his movies—to which Reagan says he does not know of her.
-Mike threatens to “maim” him with bolt cutters if he does not come-clean, but Junior reminds him that they wanted Reagan alive for a while; Mike then breaks Reagan's hand before knocking him out again.
+Mike threatens to "maim" him with bolt cutters if he does not come-clean, but Junior reminds him that they wanted Reagan alive for a while; Mike then breaks Reagan's hand before knocking him out again.

 Reagan awakens with his hand bandaged.
 Junior, upset, says they thought he was dead.
 He gives Reagan an oxycontin for pain.
 Mike returns and tries to get Reagan to remember Diana, which he says he does not, and that he would never sleep with another man's wife.
 Mike asks for his phone PIN and views supposed texts from Diana.
 Junior also finds nudes of Reagan's actress ex-girlfriend on his phone, plus a nude of Reagan.
 Mike gets into Reagan's laptop with the PIN.